alexmarqs/webscraper-greenhouse/README.md

 # Websrapper Green House API

-Webscrapper to check if the Green House (energetic candidature) is already available.
+Webscrapper to check if the a specific candidature is already available/open.

 ## API Endpoints